sjbrown/1kfa/mod_guide_gm.md

 > Those are some examples, but the choice is up to you.
 What will be
 > The Hearth of this band of adventurers?

 This answer will be known as The Hearth.
-Write it down on the same sheet as the Touchstone List and label it "The Hearth".
+Write it down in the space provided on the GM Sheet.

 Next, go around the table again and ask:

 > Briefly, why would your character risk their life for The Hearth?

-Write down the answers on your character sheet.
+As each player answers this question, have them write the answer down on their character sheet, and move a Shadow Point onto the GM Sheet.

 An important aspect of The Hearth is that it must be something that the characters can be separated from.
 When the players are deciding on The